 The National Shire Horse Spring Show is still held annually and is the largest Shire show in the UK.

-The Shire horse is also used for forestry work and leisure riding today.
+The Shire is also used for forestry work, carriage driving, showing and leisure riding.